Allyl alcohol: Production

 Hydrolysis of this acetate gives allyl alcohol.
 In alternative fashion, propylene can be oxidized to acrolein, which upon hydrogenation gives the alcohol.

-In principle, allyl alcohol can be obtained by dehydrogenation of propanol.
+In principle, allyl alcohol can be obtained by dehydrogenation of propan-1-ol.

 Laboratory methods

 In the laboratory, glycerol reacts with oxalic or formic acids to give (respectively) dioxalin or glyceric formate, either of which decarboxylate and dehydrate to allylol.

 Allyl alcohols in general are prepared by allylic oxidation of allyl compounds, using selenium dioxide or organic peroxides.
 Other methods include carbon-carbon bond-forming reactions such as the Prins reaction, the Morita-Baylis-Hillman reaction, or a variant of the Ramberg-Bäcklund reaction.
 Hydrogenation of enones is another route.
 Some of these methods are achieved by the Luche reduction, Wharton reaction, and the Mislow-Evans rearrangement.